How To Buy a Monetized YouTube Channel (And for How Much?)

 6) Could You Get This Many Subscribers Faster If You Started a New Channel?

-If you’re putting out good content (high click-through-rate and viewer retention) you can get to 10k+ subscribers relatively quickly (months, not years).
+Suppose you’re putting out good content (measured by high click-through rate and viewer retention).
+In that case, you can get to 10k+ subscribers relatively quickly (months, not years).
 Rather than going through the hassle of buying an established channel and dealing with the problems above, most people would be better served to simply create a new channel.

 How Do I Change The Owner of My YouTube Channel?